OriahWebStudios/ticket-nest/README.md

-This application is still under construction.
+This project is still under construction.